pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 - The DHCP service does not require any additional changes

-### Create an ssh key for authtenication to the control-plane node.
+### Create an ssh key for authentication to the control-plane node.
 1. Create an ssh key
 ```
 $ ssh-keygen -t ed25519 -N '' -f ~/.ssh/ocp412